 obssessed with a paranoid delusion

 (If your state has plans for Constitutional Carry let us know.)
 Below -- Tips on getting it enacted in your state.

 Vermont has had Constitutional Carry since the nation's founding in 1791 --

 they never enacted any law banning the right to discreetly bear arms.

 Montana enacted Constitutional Carry in 1991, for all areas

-outside city limits (99.4% of the state), and is working on the rest.
+outside city limits (99.4% of the state by area, not by population), and is working on the rest.

 Texas enacted Constitutional Carry "light" in 2007